 Kepler Capital Believes Mediobanca (MDIBY) Still Has Room to Grow

-Kepler Capital analyst Mariano Miguel maintained a Buy rating on Mediobanca (MDIBY) on February 16 and set a price target of EUR10.00.
-The company’s shares closed last Wednesday at $10.84, close to its 52-week high of $10.87.
+Kepler Capital analyst Benoit Petrarque maintained a Buy rating on Mediobanca (MDIBY) on December 3 and set a price target of EUR9.30.
+The company’s shares closed last Thursday at $10.84, close to its 52-week high of $10.89.

 See today’s analyst top recommended stocks >>